-By default, scons knows how to search for available programming tools on various systems.
-On Windows systems, scons searches in order for the Microsoft Visual C++ tools, the MinGW tool chain, the Intel compiler tools, and the PharLap ETS compiler.
-On OS/2 systems, scons searches in order for the OS/2 compiler, the GCC tool chain, and the Microsoft Visual C++ tools, On SGI IRIX, IBM AIX, Hewlett Packard HP-UX, and Sun Solaris systems, scons searches for the native compiler tools (MIPSpro, Visual Age, aCC, and Forte tools respectively) and the GCC tool chain.
-On all other platforms, including POSIX (Linux and UNIX) platforms, scons searches in order for the GCC tool chain, the Microsoft Visual C++ tools, and the Intel compiler tools.
-You may, of course, override these default values by appropriate configuration of Environment construction variables.
+By default, scons searches for known programming tools on various systems and initializes itself based on what is found.
+On Windows systems which identify as win32, scons searches in order for the Microsoft Visual C++ tools, the MinGW tool chain, the Intel compiler tools, and the PharLap ETS compiler.
+On Windows system which identify as cygwin (that is, if scons is invoked from a cygwin shell), the order changes to prefer the GCC toolchain over the MSVC tools.
+On OS/2 systems, scons searches in order for the OS/2 compiler, the GCC tool chain, and the Microsoft Visual C++ tools, On SGI IRIX, IBM AIX, Hewlett Packard HP-UX, and Oracle Solaris systems, scons searches for the native compiler tools (MIPSpro, Visual Age, aCC, and Forte tools respectively) and the GCC tool chain.
+On all other platforms, including POSIX (Linux and UNIX) platforms, scons searches in order for the GCC tool chain, and the Intel compiler tools.
+These default values may be overridden by appropriate setting of construction variables.